sbstnmsch-zz/dashbot/README.md

 ```

 ## Lay it out
 Dashbot's tiles are called visuals.
-These visuals are layouted to fill your
+These visuals are designed to fill your
 screen.
 Just edit your `layout.json`:

 ```javascript